Book I — The Drifter

 Choosing Your Protection

-The standard armor tiers:
+The standard armor ladder:

 Essential Gear